-If you are selected for verification, you’ll be asked to submit information that proves your FAFSA® is accurate.
+If you are selected for verification, you’ll be asked to submit the information that proves your FAFSA® is accurate.
 In most cases, students are selected for verification at random, although some students may be asked to verify information that is seemingly incongruous with other parts of their application.

 How Do I Know If I’m Selected for FAFSA® Verification?

 Two entities have the authority to select you for verification: the Department of Education, and your school’s financial aid office.

 If the Department of Education is requesting verification of your FAFSA®, they’ll include a formal notice with your Student Aid Report.
 You will also see an asterisk next to your Expected Family Contribution score.